 The time series of flow and nitrogen and phosphorus concentrations from the monitoring station at the catchment outlet have been prepared for trend analysis with the Kendall's seasonal test.
 Before applying the test, the measured concentrations were flow-adjusted applying a robust curve fitting procedure (see Fig. 13).
 The statistical procedures are described in Annex 3.
 The concentration of total nitrogen and total phosphorus was positively related to discharge on days of measurement (Fig. 13).
-Seasonal trends in nitrogen and phosphorus concentrations are shown in Figure 12.
+Seasonal trends in nitrogen and phosphorus concentrations are ahown in Figure 12.

 The seasonal variations of runoff, total nitrogen and total phosphorus concentration are shown in Figure 8.
 The time series of total nitrogen and total phosphorus at the catchment outlet are shown in Figures 9 and 10.
-The time series of both nitrogen and phosphorus showed homogenous trends (Table 5).
-A downward signicant trend was detected for total nitrogen (P=0.83%), whereas no trend was estimated for total phosphorus (P=58%).
-The mean annual trend was estimated to -0.318 mg N 1^{-1} for the period 1992-2001.
-No trend was identified for the runoff measurements (Fig. 11).
+The time series of both nitrogen and phosphorus show homogenous trends (Table 5).
+A downward non-signicant trend was detected for total nitrogen (P=0.12%) and total phosphorus (P=0.04%).
+The mean annual trend was estimated to -0.153 mg N l-1 and -0.021 mg P l-1 for the period 1985-2001.
+No significant trend was identified for the runoff measurements (Fig. 11).